1. Home

 Development

-The earliest parlor cars to operate on a railroad were put into service on the Great Western Railway of England in 1838 according to the book, "The Railroad Passenger Car" by author August Mencken.
+The earliest parlors to operate were put into service on the Great Western Railway of England in 1838 according to the book, "The Railroad Passenger Car" by author August Mencken.

-The first examples to appear in the U.S. were put into service on the Erie in 1843.
-The so-called "Diamond cars" due to the shape of their windows, they featured upholstered seats that could be converted into coaches.
-However, the proved too heavy and were soon discontinued.
+The so-called "Diamond cars" - due to the shape of their windows - featured upholstered seats that could be converted into coaches.
+However, they proved too heavy and were soon discontinued.

-According to the book, "The American Railroad Passenger Car" by author John H. White, Jr., in September, 1867 the Wagner Palace Car Company introduced the first parlor cars.
+According to the book, "The American Railroad Passenger Car" by author John H. White, Jr., in September, 1867 the Wagner Palace Car Company outshopped the first parlor cars from a manufacturer.

 A parlor car offered what no other train car at the time could: an opulent retreat where affluent passengers could relax in luxury, isolated from the less refined accommodations found in standard passenger cars.

 Passengers enjoyed amenities such as wide windows for panoramic views, high-backed seats, carpeting, and sometimes even chandeliers.
-As railways spread across the U.S., parlor cars became symbols of sophistication and the preferred choice for business executives, politicians, and other elites.
+As railroads spread across the U.S., parlors became symbols of sophistication and the preferred choice for business executives, politicians, and other elites.

 Most were in operation within what is now termed the Northeast corridor, linking major terminals in cities such as Boston, New Haven, New York, Philadelphia, and Washington.
 Smaller parlor operations connected proximate urban centers like Chicago-Milwaukee or San Francisco-Los Angeles.